 “If food is put in front of us, we’re more likely to eat it,” said Megan Wong, a registered dietitian from AlgaeCal.
 “Store any treats in the cupboard or farther away from your workspace rather than leaving them within sight and reach.
 Instead, keep healthy snacks readily available and in sight.
 If you often look in your fridge for snacks, make ready-to-eat healthy snacks the first thing you see when opening the fridge.”

-Similarly, Lexi Endicott, registered dietitian and culinary nutrition specialist at To Taste, advises, “Stock your pantry, fridge and freezer with healthy ingredients: whole grains, beans, fruits, veggies, nuts, seeds, lean proteins and healthy oils.
+Similarly, Lexi Endicott, registered dietitian and culinary nutrition specialist at To Taste, gives this practical healthy eating tip: “Stock your pantry, fridge and freezer with healthy ingredients: whole grains, beans, fruits, veggies, nuts, seeds, lean proteins and healthy oils.
 Make it difficult for yourself to reach for unhealthy foods, such as highly processed snacks, sugars, refined grains and processed fats/oils.”

 And, although pre-packaged snacks are attractive because it’s so easy to just reach for them and start eating, they are quite problematic, too.